Time Machine, An Ode to H.G. Wells

 We move through the present attached to the past by family pictures hanging in the hallway, Grandma’s wedding rings hidden in the back of the bottom drawer of the night stand, old love letters, souvenirs and post cards from everywhere, a now one-eyed stuffed animal we’ve dragged with us since the Christmas we turned three.

-We are connected to the past by familiar smells, the sent of an ocean breeze, chocolate chip cookies fresh out of the oven, old plastic chairs and vinyl pools baking in the summer sun, by memories of songs, books, movies that we thought we had forgotten and forget that anyone else remembers.
-We are marked by the past, tagged with scars, branded by the places we have been, the names we have been known by and the names of those others we have known that we hear again now, reassigned to strangers and think to ourselves… Sam?
+We are connected to the past by familiar smells, the scent of an ocean breeze, chocolate chip cookies fresh out of the oven, old plastic chairs and vinyl pool liners baking in the summer sun, by memories of songs, books, movies we thought we had forgotten and forget that anyone else remembers.
+We are marked by the past, tagged with scars, physical and emotional, branded by the places we have been, the names we have been known by and the names of those others we have known that we hear again now, reassigned to strangers and think to ourselves… Sam?
 I used to have a friend named Sam, when I was five…

+We are here.
 And we are already gone.